 Hemp is not just used for clothing and building; the seeds are also used for health supplements.
 They contain fiber and protein, which can be helpful in anyone’s diet.

 The FDA is stringent on what they allow in foods, so only the best legal hemp products will make it to market.
 This helps consumers find foods with ingredients that are beneficial to them.

 The law in Idaho is pretty strict on hemp-derived Delta 8 THC products.
 The state has listed all tetrahydrocannabinols (THC) as Marijuana and controlled substances.
 Delta 8 THC is NOT legal to buy in Idaho if total THC surpasses 0.30%; if so, it’s Marijuana.

-You’ll find various places that sell these products, and you can get them both in-store locations and online Residents of Idaho should avoid ordering any hemp-derived products with any trace amount of THC, including Delta 8 THC until the laws loosen up in their state.
-You can still purchase products; you have to ensure the total dry weight is in line with how much THC is in the product.
+You’ll find various places that sell these products, and you can get them both in-store locations and online Residents of Idaho should avoid ordering any hemp-derived products with any trace amount of THC, including Delta 8 THC, until the laws loosen up in their state.
+You can still purchase products; you must ensure the total dry weight is in line with how much THC is in the product.

 Unfortunately, not all vendors can guarantee you that is the case.
 We suggest you reach out to us to discuss further and guide you to find the right products that fit the current state regulations.